7 Best Amazon Price Tracking Tools in 2026 (Free and Paid)

 Use CamelCamelCamel.
 It is free, it works perfectly, and the browser extension makes it effortless.
 Set price alerts and wait.

-PriceEdge at $29/month for competitor monitoring across all channels, combined with either manual repricing (if you have the bandwidth) or a basic repricing tool.
+Benchra Pricing from $19.99/mo for competitor monitoring across all channels, combined with either manual repricing (if you have the bandwidth) or a basic repricing tool.
 At this scale, you are likely spending 2-3 hours weekly on pricing decisions — which is manageable but approaching the point where automation pays for itself.

 Track competitor prices across Amazon, Walmart, and eBay.
 Free for 3 products — upgrade to unlimited for $29/month.